Title: Marketing Specialist

 Work Environment and Physical Requirements

-Work is typically performed in a standard office environment; however, photography and video work may be perform both indoors and outdoors.
+Work is typically performed in a standard office environment; however, photography and video work may be performed both indoors and outdoors.
 Exposure to video display terminals occurs on a regular basis.
 Work is often unpredictable and necessitates operating under tight deadlines and occasional evening and weekend work may be required.

 Learned physical skill is required to perform keyboarding functions.
 Physical skill is required for photography and video recording on location, loading and unloading video and lighting equipment and driving between campuses.
 Work may require standing, walking, sitting, bending, reaching, kneeling, pushing and pulling.